There are countless supplements claiming that they are “anti-aging”.

 - Contain too low a dose of ingredients (a big problem with most supplements that are pills instead of sachets).

-Put simply, most “anti-aging” ingredients have not shown to extend lifespan in scientific studies.
+Put simply, most “anti-aging” supplements have not shown to extend lifespan in scientific studies.

 And for the few ingredients that did lengthen lifespan according to scientific studies, the problem is that often these studies:

 - Have not been well-conducted (e.g. using the wrong animal strains, not measuring aging correctly, stressing the animals, using the wrong doses and combinations).